lequynhhuong/Instance-exercise/Learning AngularJS/readme.md

 - a `controller` manages the app's data
 - an `expression` displays values on the page
 - a `filter` formats the value of an expression .

+**Directive used in this exercise**

+- ng-app
+- ng-controller
+- ng-repeat
+- ng-scr
+- ng-click